theycallmeswift/theycallmeswift.github.com/_posts/2013-10-25-dont-throw-that-hackathon.md

 if you just researched startups that were working on problems that you're interested in solving that you would find a ton that could use your support.
-Help the existing folks before you start trying to onboard new people to compete with them
+Help the existing folks before you start trying to onboard new people to compete with them.

 ![Meet Community](/img/dont-throw-that-hackathon/page0031.jpg)